Cals, Adolphe-Félix

 Was Adolphe-Félix Cals an Impressionist?

 When we look at his painting style Cals is less an Impressionist.
 Cals uses many browns, greys and dark greens.
 He is called a ‘grey Impressionist’, which is a contradiction in termini, because one of the main characteristics of the impressionist painting style are the bright colours.
 He introduced the short, regular and transparant strokes of paint, wich rendered the vibrations of the air and created a sense of space and freedom and therefor is seen as the true inventor of Impressionism (R177,p61).
 But mostly he doesn’t use small juxtaposed brushstrokes, but more often rough and broad ones.
 In line with the impressionist painting style is his use of vague contours.
 The rendering of the (lamp and sun) light is important for Cals, but mostly there is not much effort in rendering the effects of time of day, season and weather conditions.
 In some of his works we can discern blue, green and even purple shadows, but mostly his shadows are quite grey.
 Maybe cleaning of his paintings and better photography can reveal more about his use of shadows.
 Just a few works have specific indications of place.
 Still-lives are contradicted to ‘rendering the ever changing moment’, which is an important aspect of the impressionist painting style.
-But when we look at the still-live of Cals made in 1873 (see below), the back-ground is quite colourful, the used colours slightly unnatural and he uses small visible brushstroke that makes the picture bright.
+But when we look at the still-live of Cals made in 1873↓, the back-ground is quite colourful, the used colours slightly unnatural and Cals used small visible brushstroke that makes the picture bright.
 So maybe we can call this painting one of the first impressionist still-lives.

 Adolphe-Félix Cals exhibited almost constantly at the Salon from 1835-70: